epfl-ada/ada-2024-project-thelordsofdata/README.md

 Look at how the global market share of the film industry has evolved over time and see whether the American film industry is shrinking in the face of emerging markets

 ### Step 3 - Case studies
 Look at a few countries (e.g. India, France, etc...) outside of the United States and look at how the respective factors mentioned in the research questions impact the countries in question.
+We have already started on India under the test folder.

 ### Step 4 - Unsupervised learning
 Use unsupervised learning on genre and tropes in order to figure out whether a certain movie that has those characteristics would earn more domestically or internationally